 Back at the bush camp we enjoy a three-course meal and spend our last evening in the Okavango Delta relaxing around the cosy campfire.

 Today we are off to the Savuti Marsh area of Chobe National Park, located in northeastern Botswana.
 The day starts with an early morning coffee and breakfast at Xobega Island Camp, before packing up and leaving the magical delta behind.
-A one and a half hour boat ride takes us back to the Xakanaxa Boat Station, where we change to a safari vehicle and drive to Xakanaxa Airstrip.
+A one and a half hour boat ride takes us back to the Xakanaxa or Mboma Boat Station, where we change to a safari vehicle and drive to Xakanaxa Airstrip.

 We then fly from Xakanaxa Airstrip to the Savuti Airstrip in a small, fixed-wing plane.
 Touching down in Chobe National Park the guide from Camp Savuti is there to meet you.
 A 30-minute drive brings us to Camp Savuti, overlooking the Savuti Channel.
 Here your host welcomes you and provides a briefing, before lunch and some free time to settle into your spacious safari tent.

 After freshening up we set off on a late afternoon game drive in Savuti - famous for its world-class predator viewing and high concentrations of game.
 Out in the wildlife-rich bush we stop for sundowners, admiring another beautiful African sunset in nature.
 After sunset we continue our search for wildlife and birds as we return to camp for dinner and a laid-back evening around the campfire in the open-air boma.

 Our last day of game viewing, get ready to explore one of the finest wildlife havens in Southern Africa.
 Up early this morning again, we have a quick coffee and continental breakfast before venturing into Savuti.